What is the Internet of Things, anyway?

 Although most companies, analysts, and media outlets constantly talk about the Internet of Things (IoT), a large number of professionals struggle to understand what it actually is.

+But even with all it’s potential, many professionals today struggle to define what is the internet of things.
 Without a clear definition of IoT, companies and professionals are missing the shared language necessary to align people (internal or external) with their IoT vision.

 At a high-level, embarking on an IoT transformation sounds exciting and it makes for a great PowerPoint presentation for the Board of Directors.
 But the reality is, the lack of shared definitions is one of the biggest roadblocks Product Leaders face when attempting to move past the hype and develop an actual Product Strategy or IoT Product Roadmap.